 This is an excellent opportunity to convert new players.
 To give players time to decide whether they want to purchase it, a small icon and timer appear on the home screen.

 In the same session, I was building my village with the coins earned from spinning.
 After I ran out of coins, a “Not enough coins!” pop up appeared.
-It comes with an offer to purchase +3,5 million coins at $3.99.
+It came with an offer to purchase +3,5 million coins at $3.99.

 Just like with the spins, this kind of offer appears every time the player uses all the coins.
 However, it is not always the same.
 The offer depends on the number of coins needed at that particular stage of the game (each new village is more expensive than the previous one).